surrsurus/gazelle/README.md

 `(return (sum (filter (\ (n) (or (= (% n 5) 0) (= (% n 3) 0))) (range 1000))))`

-# How to use

-#### Windows

-1. Firstly, you'll need Python 2 which can be downloaded [here](https://www.python.org/downloads/)
-2. You'll then need to download the [latest release](https://github.com/surrsurus/gazelle/releases)
-3. Then, start the REPL.
-Run the REPL by running `win-repl.bat` in the directory of `gazelle-master`

-#### Linux

-1. Install Python 2 with your package manager of choice (though on most distros it should be included by default)
-2. Run `linux-repl.sh`

 # Basic Usage

-The Gazelle REPL should provide the necessary testing environment for your deercode usage.
+The Gazelle REPL provides all the basic utility you need to begin toying with it.

 In addition, files can be ran by using a file path as your argument such as `python gazelle.py ./euler/one.gel` and files can be run in succession such as `python gazelle.py ./euler/one.gel ./euler/two.gel`

 ## Code examples

-Take a look at the [getting started guide](https://github.com/surrsurus/gazelle/wiki/Getting-Started) and our [documentation](https://github.com/surrsurus/gazelle/wiki/Documentation) to learn how to code with deercode.
-You can view example programs in the [examples folder](https://github.com/surrsurus/gazelle/tree/master/example) packaged with deercode
+Take a look at the [getting started guide](https://github.com/surrsurus/gazelle/wiki/Getting-Started) and our [documentation](https://github.com/surrsurus/gazelle/wiki/Documentation) to learn how to code with Gazelle.
+You can view example programs in the [examples folder](https://github.com/surrsurus/gazelle/tree/master/example) packaged with Gazelle.

 ## Run Tests